prep-gh/flowcrypt-docs/_pages/technical/security.md

 | Email footer | {{site.data.i.not}} | [Enterprise customers](../business/enterprise.html) can customize |
 | Recipients and other headers | {{site.data.i.not}} | |

+The same applies to encrypted drafts.
+Drafts are encrypted using sender's Public Key.

 ## Key strength and default options

 Currently, when creating a new key, the default is `4096bit RSA` on FlowCrypt Browser Extension and `2048bit RSA` for keys created in the Android App.